 Opting to regrout tiles, rather than completely retiling the bathroom, is both cost-effective and environmentally friendly.
 It focuses on refurbishing what's already in place rather than introducing new materials.
 The process involves removing the old, compromised grout and replacing it with a fresh layer.
 Modern grout mixtures often come with antimicrobial properties that resist mould and mildew, ensuring longer-lasting cleanliness and reducing maintenance efforts.

 Colour selection is another dimension of regrouting that homeowners can explore.
-While matching the existing tile color offers a seamless look, contrasting grout colours can add depth and visual interest.
+While matching the existing tile colour offers a seamless look, contrasting grout colours can add depth and visual interest.
 Dark grout with light tiles, as marble for instance, can create a striking grid pattern, adding texture to the bathroom's design.

 10. Repurpose and Upcycle